dev126712/Ec2-web-server/README.md

 ## Security Group

+### The security group acts as a virtual firewall for the EC2 instance, controlling both inbound and outbound traffic.

-#### The security groupe allows ssh on port 22 to connect to it.
+#### The security groupe allows inbound and outbound traffic on port 22 (SSH) it's crucial for remote access.
-#### The security group also allows traffic on port 80 to access the Web Server on my browser.
+#### The security group also allows traffic on port.
+This rule is crucial for making the web server accessible to the public, allowing users to view the hosted website by entering the instance's public IP address into a web browser.

 ![Image](https://github.com/dev126712/Ec2-web-server/blob/639c60921edb196a8867d34e516df3bd8a81046b/securityGroup.png)

 ## Connect to the EC2 Instance, Update the package repo, Install Nginx

-#### I then connect to my ec2 instance but firt i had to change the permission of the .pem file(ssh key).
+#### I then connect to my ec2 instance but firt i had to set the correct the permission of my .pem file(ssh key file) by running chmod 400 keypair.pem.
-#### I updated the repo package of my instance.
+#### I then updated the package repository of my instance to ensure the latest version of software is installed.
 #### I then install Nginx

 ![Image](https://github.com/dev126712/Ec2-web-server/blob/639c60921edb196a8867d34e516df3bd8a81046b/ec2Config.png)